andreariba/Genome_evolution/SB_estimation/README.md

 ### Running

-Run the simulation for a specific ORF typing the following command
+Run the simulation for a specific set of distances typing the following command

 ```